-During the year ended December 31, 2015, the Company repurchased 1.3 million shares of its common stock under the repurchase program at a total cost of \$66.4 million.
-Through December 31, 2015, the Company repurchased 48.1 million shares of its common stock (including 33.0 million prior to the two-for-one stock split effected in October 2005) under the share repurchase program at a total cost of \$1.2 billion.
-As of the year ended December 31, 2015, the Company has 1.7 million shares remaining under the current share repurchase authorization.
+During the year ended December 31, 2016, the Company repurchased 0.6 million shares of its common stock under the repurchase program at a total cost of \$30.1 million.
+Through December 31, 2016, the Company repurchased 48.7 million shares of its common stock (including 33.0 million prior to the two-for-one stock split effected in October 2005) under the share repurchase program at a total cost of \$1.3 billion.
+In December 2016, the Company's board of directors approved a 3 million share increase to the current share repurchase authorization.
+As a result, the Company had 4.0 million shares remaining under the current share repurchase authorization as of the year ended December 31, 2016.
 We currently believe that our cash flows from operations will support our ability to complete the current board of directors repurchase authorization and upon completion of the current authorization, our board of directors will evaluate the advisability of additional share repurchases.